bhanug/misframe/content/2016/09/06/state-of-the-state-iv-lm2.md

 write-ahead log (WAL).
 Writes also happen in user-defined batches.

 Note that new key-value record data *does not* get written to the WAL.
-I didn't want to append writes to both the WAL and the data file, so they only get appended to the data file.
-This costs an additional fsync, which is an OK trade-off.
+I didn't want to append writes to both the WAL and the data file.
+They only get appended to the data file.
+This costs an additional fsync, which I am OK with.

 Writes happen in 3 stages: